-The estimates of threshold parameter \overline{q} reported in Table 4 indicate that regime "1" (reflecting recessionary conditions) is defined by condition $\tilde{y}t \leq 0.29$, while regime "2" (reflecting expansionary conditions) by $\tilde{y}t > 0.29$.
-The 95% confidence interval of the threshold parameter value is found to be (0.12,0.39) which does not include the value of zero.
-The last result implies that Japanese monetary authorities are very likely to change their rule towards a more aggressive towards inflation deviations monetary policy (as will be seen below) when the real output gap is clearly bigger than zero.
-That is, when the economy shows clearer signs of expansion.
-The econometric implication of this result is that empirical studies using zero as a known value of \overline{q} may lead to bias and inconsistent estimates of the parameters of the threshold model (4).
+The estimates of threshold parameter \overline{q} reported in Table 4 indicate that regime "1" (reflecting recessionary conditions) is defined by condition $\tilde{y}t \leq 0.51$, while regime "2" (reflecting expansionary conditions) by $\tilde{y}t > 0.51$.
+The 95% confidence interval of the threshold parameter value is found to include the value of zero for all cases.
+The last result implies that Japanese monetary authorities are very likely to change their stance, becoming more aggressive towards to inflation deviations (as will be seen below), when the real output gap is not so clearly bigger than zero.
+That is, when the economy shows immediate signs of expansion.

-Inspection of Figure 1A, which presents threshold variable \tilde{y}t against its threshold value (0.29%), reveals the Japanese economy was found to be in recession over the following periods: 1973-1977, 1980-1988, 1994-1996, 1997-2006 and 2007-2010.
+Inspection of Figure 1A, which presents threshold variable \tilde{y}t against its threshold value (0.51%), reveals that the Japanese economy was found to be in recession over the following periods: 1970-1971, 1973-1975, 1979-1980, 1980-1988, 1990-1993, 1997-2006 and 2008-2015.
 These cover some of the periods identified by Bai's and Perron testing procedure, reported in Table 3.
-They are also very closely related to those recession periods officially announced by the Japanese government.
-The troughs or peaks of these recession periods are reported Table 5.
-The graphs of Figure 1B, which presents the nominal (or real) exchange rate series deviations and inflation rate, indicate that periods of recession occurred in Japan since the middle of seventies are associated with very low levels of inflation and substantial currency overvaluation or deterioration in the terms of trade.
+They are also very closely related to those recession periods officially announced by OECD.
+The troughs or peaks of these recession periods are reported in Table 5.
+The graphs of Figure 1B, which presents the nominal (as well as the real and real effective) exchange rate series deviations and inflation rate, indicate that periods of recession occurred in Japan since the middle of seventies are associated with very low levels of inflation and substantial currency overvaluation or deterioration in the terms of trade.